DarkPark/stb/readme.md

- logger            | WebSocket server to translate log messages from STB to a desktop console serve             | main entry point - rebuild everything, start all watchers and servers static            | serve files in the build directory weinre            | WEb INspector REmote debugger server
+ logger            | WebSocket server to translate log messages from STB to a desktop console serve             | main entry point - rebuild everything, start all watchers and servers static            | serve files in the build directory webpack           | compile all CommonJS modules into a single js file webpack:develop   | compile develop version of all CommonJS modules into a single js file webpack:release   | compile release version of all CommonJS modules into a single js file weinre            | WEb INspector REmote debugger server